First Kid: Cast

 This film would turn out to be the final on-screen appearance of Sonny Bono before his death in 1998, who, at the time of the film's release, was serving in the U.S. House of Representatives.
-Sonny plays himself as a Congressman coming to the White House, to visit the President.
-Simms bumps into him (literally) outside the Oval Office and fawns over him.
+Bono plays himself as a Congressman coming to the White House, to visit the President.
+Simms bumps into him outside the Oval Office and fawns over him.

 Ratings

 When First Kid was rated for video release by the BBFC, one minute and thirty one seconds were cut, due to the hostage attack in the shopping mall.
 At the time, the BBFC felt that this, and the sudden onslaught of violence, were too intense for a 'PG' certificate.
 In 2002, all cuts were waived for a 'PG' rating.

 Reception

 Box office

 The movie debuted at #3, behind The Crow: City of Angels and Tin Cup.
 It did just over $8.4 million in ticket sales on 1,878 screens.